katharostech/lucky/README.md

 ### Chocolatey ( Windows )

-You can install Lucky with the [Chocolatey] package manager for Windows.
-Until we add the package to the community repo you have to download the package from the [releases] page.
-You can then install it from the commandline.
+You can install Lucky with the [Chocolatey] package manager for Windows:

-    choco install .\lucky.0.1.0-pre-release.nupkg
+    choco install lucky --pre

 [chocolatey]: https://chocolatey.org/